google/tock-on-titan/doc/make_targets.md

 For consistency, we want to expose the same `make` targets in each Makefile.
 For simplicity of development and testing, we want `make` commands run at the root of the repository to operate throughout the project.
-For example, running `make build` in `tock-on-titan/` should build all targets in the repository.
+For example, running `make build` in `tock-on-titan/` should build all unsigned targets in the repository.

 This specification defines common target names for the `tock-on-titan` repository.
 It is meant to be a reference for users of the build system (e.g.